gatsbyjs/gatsby/docs/blog/2020-06-08-blog-2.0/index.md

 }
 ```

-You're also welcome to install other presets locally and pass the package name.

 All prism presets take precedence over styles in your `preset` theme, but are less specific than local shadowing.

 ## The new `gatsby-theme-blog-core`

-In addition to all the changes about, we've also made some adjustments to the architecture in `gatsby-theme-blog-core`.
+In addition to all the changes above, we've also made some adjustments to the architecture in `gatsby-theme-blog-core`.
 It now comes with built-in components for displaying an individual blog post or a blog post listing.
 These components are completely unstyled but elements within them have classNames so you can change their look without any shadowing at all.

-This gives you more tools than ever before to use this theme as an add on for site functionality.
+This gives you more tools than ever before to use this theme as an add-on for site functionality.

 ## `gatsby-theme-blog-darkmode`

 Another change is the darkmode toggle that's long been a staple of the blog theme.
 In order to make styling a bit more fun and remove the need for a darkmode out of the box, this is now a separate theme!

-Use it in combination with `gatsby-theme-blog` and take advantage of the some functionality you've come to expect!
+Use it in combination with `gatsby-theme-blog` and take advantage of the same functionality you've come to expect!

 ## Next Steps